 There is so much that happens behind the scenes at this phase.
 We are developing the building schedule, drawing the plans for your individual selections and pulling the construction permits with the local municipal building departments.
 Because of the time required to complete this phase, NO changes are permitted during this stage.

 CONSTRUCTION BEGINS!

-The first activity you will see on your home site will be the staking of flags.
+The first activity you will see on your home site will be the layout.
 The surveyor will stake your home on the lot using the plot plan to locate the corners of your home.
-The excavator uses the flags to perform the work necessary to build the pad for the concrete foundation.

 UNDERGROUND PLUMBING